mebeim/aoc/2020/README.md

 indexes = simplify(possible)
 ```

-Now, simply look at the correct index in our ticket for the first 6 fields.
-In
+Now, simply look at the correct index in our ticket for the first 6 fields and
-order to multiply the values together we can use the helpful
+calculate their product.
+In order to multiply the values together we can use the
-[`math.prod()`][py-math-prod].
+helpful [`math.prod()`][py-math-prod].

 ```python
 from math import prod